10 Things That Can Trigger Rosacea

 A three- to four-week elimination trial is worth doing.
 If it helps, consider adding back only one group at a time to help identify the culprit for you.

-I also recommend following an anti-inflammatory diet; supplementing with gamma-linolenic acid, which may improve the health of the skin (consider evening primrose oil or black currant oil – take 500 mg twice a day of either, and expect to wait at least six to eight weeks to notice results); and using topical preparations that utilize natural anti-inflammatory constituents, such as a variety of medicinal mushrooms.
+I also recommend following an anti-inflammatory diet; supplementing with gamma-linolenic acid, which may improve the health of the skin (consider evening primrose oil or black currant oil – take 500 mg twice a day of either, and expect to wait at least six to eight weeks to notice results); and using topical preparations that utilize natural anti-inflammatory constituents, such as a variety of probiotics or medicinal mushrooms.

 Today’s Health Topics